Geometry-Inspired Top-k Adversarial Perturbations: Abstract

 \section{Abstract}

-Deep learning models are vulnerable to adversarial examples, which endangers their usage in real-world applications.
-The main target of existing adversarial perturbations is primarily limited to change the correct Top-1 predicted class by the incorrect one, which does not intend changing the Top-$k$ prediction.
-However, in many real-world scenarios, especially dealing with digital images, Top-$k$ predictions are more important.
-In this work, we propose a simple yet effective geometry-inspired method of computing Top-$k$ adversarial examples for any $k$.
-We evaluate its effectiveness and efficiency by comparing it with other adversarial example crafting techniques.
-Moreover, based on this method, we propose Top-$k$ Universal Adversarial Perturbations, image-agnostic tiny perturbations that cause true class to be absent among the Top-$k$ prediction for most inputs in the dataset.
-We experimentally show that our approach outperforms baseline methods and even improves existing techniques of generating Universal Adversarial Perturbations.
+The brittleness of deep image classifiers to small adversarial input perturbations has been extensively studied in the last several years.
+However, the main objective of existing perturbations is primarily limited to change the correctly predicted Top-$1$ class by an incorrect one, which does not intend to change the Top-$k$ prediction.
+In many digital real-world scenarios Top-$k$ prediction is more relevant.
+In this work, we propose a fast and accurate method of computing Top-$k$ adversarial examples as a simple multi-objective optimization.
+We demonstrate its efficacy and performance by comparing it to other adversarial example crafting techniques.
+Moreover, based on this method, we propose Top-$k$ Universal Adversarial Perturbations, image-agnostic tiny perturbations that cause the true class to be absent among the Top-$k$ prediction for the majority of natural images.
+We experimentally show that our approach outperforms baseline methods and even improves existing techniques of finding Universal Adversarial Perturbations.